johnwickoo/market-move-intelligence/README.md

 **File:** `services/signals/src/scoreSignals.ts`

-After a 24h movement is detected, the scoring system classifies it into one of four categories and assigns a confidence score.
-This runs only for 24h/event movements (not real-time breakouts).
+After a movement is detected, the scoring system classifies it by likely driver and assigns a confidence score.
+This runs for all multi-window movements (not real-time breakouts).

 ### Score Components

-Each movement is evaluated on four dimensions, all normalized to 0..1:
+Each movement is evaluated on six dimensions, all normalized to 0..1:

 #### Capital Score — "Did money show up?"